FRex/swap/README.md

-The same can be acomplished with `git stash` and `git stash pop`, but that takes two commands instead of always the same one, affects other files in repo by default, and does more disk writes than necessary.
+The same can be acomplished with `git stash` and `git stash pop`, but that takes two commands instead of always the same one, affects other files in repo by default, and does more disk writes than necessary, and `git` is not always available, files aren't always in a `git` repo, etc.

 The update of modification times is to force build systems (make, ninja) to recompile the given file.